MikeGoltsov/CV/CV.md

 ## DevOps Engineer

-Highly accomplished professional with 10+ years of experience in designing, deploying, and supporting server and network infratructure.
+Highly accomplished professional with 10+ years of experience in designing, deploying, and supporting server and network infrastructure.
 CCNA certified Network engineer.
-Proven ability to manage all phases of project life: inception, documentation, procurement, deployment, and turnover for monitoring and administration.
+Ability to manage all phases of project life: inception, documentation, procurement, deployment, and turnover for monitoring and administration.
 Exceptional technical-to-business communication skills.
 Strong analytical and problem solving skills utilizing logical and systematic approach.
 Ability to work as a team member or individually.
-Proven leadership skills.
 Capable of making critical decisions while under pressure and assuming responsibility for results.
-Outstanding customer service skills.

 ### Technical Skill set Summary